There is a famous age-old business mantra “Customer is King” and that sums it up.

 But how do you ensure that your IT support team surpasses customer expectations every time and continues to provide stellar support consistently?

 That’s where setting up a multi-tiered IT support model that includes different support tiers catering to different types of customers comes into picture.

-Without the need for guesswork on the number of issues that you might get on a regular basis and the amount of support resources that are needed to handle them, your team can get better prepared on the incoming issues which helps boost employee productivity and guarantee customer satisfaction by having different levels of IT support.
+Without the need for guesswork on the number of support issues that you might get on a day-to-day basis and the number of technicians that are needed to handle them, your team can get better prepared on the incoming issues which helps boost employee productivity and guarantee customer satisfaction by implementing different levels of IT support.